Adldap2/Adldap2-Laravel/docs/auth/model-binding.md

     use SoftDeletes, HasLdapUser;
 ```

-Now, after you've authenticated a user (with the `adldap` auth driver),
+Now, after you've authenticated a user (with the `ldap` auth driver),
 their LDAP model will be available on their `User` model:

 ```php